matthschw/sky130-models-spectre/README.md

   syntax.
 - I cannot give any guarantee that the models in this repository work as intended by Skywater.
+- Please add always `scale=1u` to your options statement in the netlist.

 ## Status